project-image

 BATTLETECH Heraldry Set and Jacket Update

-almost 8 years ago – Fri, Jul 22, 2016 at 08:46:04 PM
+over 8 years ago – Fri, Jul 22, 2016 at 08:46:04 PM

 Hey Backers, this is Brian again, Ops Director here at HBS.
 I have a quick update for Backers at the Noble House pledge level ($125) and up who will be receiving the Heraldry Set or Flight Jacket rewards.